cloudmesh-community/book/chapters/class/516/communication.md

 ## Piazza

 This class uses piazza for communication.
 It is your responsibility to enroll in the Piazza for the class.
-A link to our PIazza is provided in CANVAS.
+A link to our Piazza is provided in CANVAS.
 PIazza works just like a forum in which you can ask questions or post notes.
 In case of a question STudent sand teachers can formulate answers.
 A thread system in the question can be used to gather the